Gunnbjørn Fjeld

 Gunnbjørn Fjeld is the highest mountain in Greenland, north of the Arctic Circle, and the highest point in North America not on the mainland.
+It is situated in the east of the territory.
 It is a nunatak, a rocky peak protruding through glacial ice.
 Gunnbjørn Fjeld is ranked 9th by topographic isolation.

 Geography

 Gunnbjørn Fjeld is located in the Watkins Range, an area of nunataks on the east coast, which contains several other summits above 3,500 metres.
 Its height is often given as 3700 m, although figures vary slightly.

 This is higher than Snæfellsjökull, 530.2 kilometers away on the west coast of Snæfellsnes on Iceland.

 Normal straight light rays do not allow one to simultaneously see Gunnbjørn Fjeld and Snæfellsjökull.
 However, arctic mirages allow seeing long distances by refracting (bending) the light.
 This effect is caused by a thermal density gradient in the atmosphere.
 It has been suggested that mutual visibility may exist under hillingar effect or Arctic mirage conditions.